What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Environment: Coir is Renewable

-As mentioned, we don't believe coir is a sustainable product.
+As mentioned, we don’t believe Coir is a sustainable product.
 Still, it is renewable, and it makes use of a waste product.
 We can plant more coconut groves with careful planning and produce as much coir as we need.

 Canada is where most of the peat moss used in horticulture is mined.
+Here is an article explaining more of how peat moss is harvested and may not be as sustainable as some organizations suggest.

 We realize that the Canadian peat moss associations report that they harvest peat moss responsibly.
 And that peat moss is forming faster than it's being mined, but as a geologist, I know the volume of peat moss mined is more than is being created.